-Jason deCaires Taylor MRSS, born in 1974 to an English father and a Guyanese mother, is a sculptor, environmentalist and professional underwater photographer.
-He graduated from the London Institute of Arts in 1998 with a BA Honours in Sculpture.
-Taylor became the first of a new generation of artists to shift the concepts of the Land art movement into the realm of the marine environment.
+Jason deCaires Taylor FRSS, born in 1974 to an English father and a Guyanese mother, is a sculptor, environmentalist and professional underwater photographer.
+After graduating from the London Institute of Arts in 1998 with a BA Honours in Sculpture, Taylor became the first of a new generation of artists to shift the concepts of the Land art movement into the realm of the marine environment.

 His permanent site-specific sculptural works are predominately exhibited in submerged and tidal marine environments, exploring modern themes of conservation and environmental activism.
 Over the past 17 years, Taylor has been one of the first to consider the underwater realm as a public art space and is best known for his numerous large-scale underwater museums and sculpture parks.

-The works are constructed using pH neutral, environmentally sensitive materials to instigate natural growth and the subsequent changes intended to explore the aesthetics of decay, rebirth and metamorphosis.
+The works are constructed using pH neutral, environmentally sensitive materials to instigate natural growth.
+The subsequent natural changes are intended to explore the aesthetics of decay, rebirth and metamorphosis.
 Taylor’s pioneering public art projects are not only examples of successful marine conservation, but works of art that seek to encourage environmental awareness and lead us to appreciate the breathtaking natural beauty of the underwater world.

-He has received numerous sculpture and photography awards, is a member of The Royal Society of Sculptors, an Ocean Ambassador to DAN (Divers Alert Network), an Ocean Exemplar of The World Ocean Observatory and a featured TED speaker.
-Taylor has been recognised for both creativity and inspirational leadership in recent years by Fast Company and Global Leaders Today.
+Taylor has received numerous sculpture and photography awards, is a fellow of The Royal Society of Sculptors, an Ocean Ambassador to DAN (Divers Alert Network), an Ocean Exemplar of The World Ocean Observatory and a featured TED speaker.
+He has been recognised for both creativity and inspirational leadership in recent years by Fast Company and Global Leaders Today.
 Taylor was awarded The Global Thinker Award by Foreign Policy and was described as the Jacques Cousteau of the art world.

 Major works include: